Chocolate Chip Peanut Flour Cake

 Although peanut flour is probably my favorite low carb substitute for flour, it has been a while since I baked with it.
 For cakes, I prefer to use peanut flour to other nut flours because it is so light and powdery.
 Carbquik is another favorite, but it contains wheat so those on a gluten free low carb diet can’t use it.
 I wanted a simple cake that could be baked on the spur of the moment.
 To keep calories and carbs low, I chose not to frost it.
 However, this cake could be frosted or topped with a chocolate ganache for those wanting the extra sweetness.

 The sugar free chocolate chips that I’ve been using are made by ChocoPerfection, but I just found out that they have discontinued this product.
 I had 1/3 cup left in my last bag which was just enough to make this cake.
-Therefore, I will have to start making my own chocolate chip baking chips as many low carbers are already doing.
-The other store brand sugar free chips either contain artificial ingredients or give me digestive distress.
+Therefore, I will have to start making my own Low carb chocolate bars could be cut up into chunks, but those bars can be a bit expensive.
+I usually only buy those for special treats.
+An alternative to to making your own sugar free chips or using commercially available low carb chocolates would be to use a very dark chocolate bar that does not contain a lot of sugar.
+That will keep the carbs lower than using normal semi-sweet chocolate chips.